Eleven-Trading/TradeNote/README.md

 ### ❗Important Notice❗
 TradeNote uses MongodDB as its database.
 Please make sure to follow MongoDB's recommendations and requirements before installing and running TradeNote with MongoDB.

 As an example, some users have experienced issues running MongoDB on a Raspberry Pi.
-At the time of writting, they managed to make it work using v4.4.8 of MongoDB rather than the latest version.
+At the time of writing, they managed to make it work using v4.4.8 of MongoDB rather than the latest version.

 For detailed information, please read MongdoDB's [production notes ](https://www.mongodb.com/docs/manual/administration/production-notes/#platform-support  "production notes").